 - Give each table a concise title and provide all relevant source information in a note following the table. - Use sentence-style capitalization. - Prepare tables in a word-processing program using the table function, which separates rows into cells rather than being tabbed. - Unlike figures, tables should be embedded in the body of the principal text files.
-Put a callout in the text at the end of the paragraph where these items should be placed, e.g., should-be-placed, <a href="mailto:s
+Put a callout in the text at the end of the paragraph where these items should be placed, e.g., Insert Table 4>, followed by the table.